survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

 Try hitting `npm start` again and modifying the component.
 Note what doesn't happen this time.
 There's no flash!
-It might take a while to sink in but in practice this is a powerful feature.
+It might take a while to sink in, but in practice, this is a powerful feature.
 Small things such as this add up and make you more effective.

 ## React Component Styles